MansfieldPlumbing/v340l-windows-enablement/README.md

 The Switchtec upstream port at 101:0.0 is claimed by pci.sys at enumeration as a generic bridge.
 It routes lanes correctly but exposes no MRPC management surface.
-Binding the Intel switchtec-kmdf-0.6 driver to 101:0.0 creates
+Binding the Switchtec driver to 101:0.0 via registry injection creates the device interface.
-\\.\switchtec0.
 A userspace daemon compiled against libswitchtec then calls MRPC_GFMS_BIND (opcode 0x84, sub-cmd 0x01) to open SR-IOV VF routing paths in the Switchtec fabric.